lee-zhg/watson-chatbot-bank-advanced/README.md

 1. Then, you must add at least five user examples to help Watson understand the new `intent`.

-    - Enter `I like to open a new credit card` in the `User example` field.
+    - Enter `I like to open a new credit card account` in the `User example` field.
     - Click `Add example` button.
     - Repeat the same steps to add a few more examples.
         * `new business account`